hannesdatta/thesis-guide/content/thesis-outline/data/raw.md

 ---
 title: "Describe your raw data"
-date: 2020-05-11T09:00:00+02:00
+date: 2022-07-18T09:00:00+02:00
 weight: 9
 ---

 * It is crucial that the reader (and your advisor) understands the format of your data.
 * You need to distinguish between your raw data, and your final data set.
-* Your raw data
-    * is how the data is stored at the company, or how you gathered the data yourself (e.g., using web scraping technology)
+* Your raw data is how the data is stored at the company, or how you gathered the data yourself (e.g., using web scraping or APIs)

-    **You need to know:**
+    **You need to know and explain:**

     * What’s the “primary key” of this data? ( -> what identifies a unique row in this data set?)
       * For example, data may be stored per <ins>**video_id - day**</ins> (e.g., the number of YouTube  views per video per day), or per <ins>**shop - user - day**</ins> (recording sales of a user for an online shop per day)
       * Make explicit the frequency of your data (e.g., per month, week, day, hour, second…)
     * What are the “value” columns?
       * Value columns is data that is recorded per primary key (e.g., video views for YouTube, sales for the online shop).
     * Typically, you may encounter different tables with different primary keys and value columns
       * E.g., a table with user demographics, a table with sales data, a table with clickstream data,    etc.

 * Create some summary statistics of this data
     * Always have a table of mean, SD, min, max per variable (“descriptive statistics”)